Natural law: English jurisprudence

 After Coke, the most famous common law jurist of the seventeenth century is Sir Matthew Hale.
 Hale wrote a treatise on natural law that circulated among English lawyers in the eighteenth century and survives in three manuscript copies.
 This natural-law treatise has been published as Of the Law of Nature (2015).
 Hale's definition of the natural law reads: "It is the Law of Almighty God given by him to Man with his Nature discovering the morall good and moral evill of Moral Actions, commanding the former, and forbidding the latter by the secret voice or dictate of his implanted nature, his reason, and his concience."

 He viewed natural law as antecedent, preparatory, and subsequent to civil government, and stated that human law "cannot forbid what the Law of Nature injoins, nor Command what the Law of Nature prohibits."
 He cited as authorities Plato, Aristotle, Cicero, Seneca, Epictetus, and the Apostle Paul.
 He was critical of Hobbes's reduction of natural law to self-preservation and Hobbes's account of the state of nature, but drew positively on Hugo Grotius's De jure belli ac pacis, Francisco Suárez's Tractatus de legibus ac deo legislatore, and John Selden's De jure naturali et gentium juxta disciplinam Ebraeorum.

-As early as the thirteenth century, it was held that "the law of nature...is the ground of all laws" and by the Chancellor and Judges that "it is required by the law of nature that every person, before he can be punish'd, ought to be present; and if absent by contumacy, he ought to be summoned and make default."
+As early as the thirteenth century, it was held that "the law of nature ... is the ground of all law." and by the Chancellor and Judges that "it is required by the law of nature that every person, before he can be punish'd, ought to be present; and if absent by contumacy, he ought to be summoned and make default."
 Further, in 1824, we find it held that "proceedings in our Courts are founded upon the law of England, and that law is again founded upon the law of nature and the revealed law of God.
 If the right sought to be enforced is inconsistent with either of these, the English municipal courts cannot recognize it."